MrBartosz/MrBartosz/READMe.md

 **Automation & Maintenance**

 I bridge the gap between the factory floor and digital ecosystems.
-With a professional background as a **Frontend Developer** and my current role as an **Automation Engineer at Kuchnia Vikinga (since 2024)**, I build software that solves real industrial pain points.
+With a background as a **Frontend Developer** and my current role as an **Automation Engineer at Kuchnia Vikinga (since 2024)**, I build software that solves real industrial pain points.

 ---